-Recommended Preparation: BOT 096, 097 or equivalent, BOT 101AB or equivalent, and ENGL 098R or ESL 105 or equivalent reading level
+Recommended Preparation: BOT 096, 097, 101AB or equivalent with a grade of "C" or better or "CR", ENGL 098R or ESL 105 or equivalent reading level

 First in a three-level course sequence designed to give students thorough coverage of most features of Microsoft Word.
 Students who complete all three levels will be prepared to take the Microsoft Office User Specialist (MOUS) certification examination or similar examinations.
 Students wishing less comprehensive coverage of Word should consider enrolling in BOT 114.